To login to the MAT Student Info system, use your UCSB NetID and password.

 MAT's email lists are hosted by Connect Groups.
 The list addresses have the domain mat.ucsb.edu, for example students ( at ) mat.ucsb.edu.
 If a member of the MAT community would like to create a new email list, contact support ( at ) mat.ucsb.edu.
 List managers can be assigned to manage the members of a list.

-MAT has purchased five Adobe Creative Cloud Complete licenses.
-These licenses provide access to the entire suite of Adobe products.
+MAT has purchased five Adobe Creative Cloud licenses that are shared by the MAT community.
+These licenses provide access to the entire suite of Adobe desktop products.
+The licenses are called "Named User" licenses, and are assigned to specific functional email accounts.

 Contact support ( at ) mat.ucsb.edu for access.